tangollama/cis411_lab1/labreports/LAB_joshuasimmons33.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What architectural pattern(s) will you employ to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I think the best solution to these problems would be the blackboard architecture, primarily because of its ability to handle large amounts of multi-faceted data, which this problem calls for.
+Also, the broker functionality would allow for fast queries of the data, as opposed to a single layer that would slow down this process.
+For issue 4, the blackboard architecture is supportive of both raw and calculated data, meaning that analysis could be done on the data that is retrieved through the system.
+This would have to be changed from the layer architecture, since the large data needs would make the database layer more imbalanced, and the large increase in use and stress on the system might prove too much for it to handle; therefore, you'd need an architecture that is able to support a large amount of use.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).